BMBIT-oss/Wiki-Hapcanuino/Writing-firmware.md

 - On (0x01)
 - Toggle (0x02)

-If You add another type of SubModule which also has instruction started with 0x00 it will overlap the `HapcanRelay` instrucion.
+If You add another type of SubModule which also has instruction started with 0x00 it will overlap the `HapcanRelay` instruction.
 That will cause problems.
 In this case when declaring another
 SubModule You can shift all the instructions, for example:

 ```C++